Top Residential Lots Buyers in Ohio

 How is the land market trending in Ohio for the next 12 months?

 The Ohio land market is projected to remain stable with modest growth through 2026.
-The most significant trend is the "urban-rural divide": land values in major metros like Columbus are appreciating at nearly 19% annually due to massive industrial investments (such as the Intel project in Licking County), while remote agricultural land is seeing a more conservative 2% to 4% increase.
-Inventory levels are expected to rise by approximately 9% over the next year, providing buyers with more options but forcing sellers to be more competitive with pricing.
-Interest rate stabilization is expected to bring more "recreational" buyers back into the market by late 2025, particularly for parcels suitable for hunting or small-scale homesteading.
+A defining trend is the urban-rural divide: land values in major metros like Columbus are appreciating at nearly 19% annually due to large-scale industrial investment, including the Intel project in Licking County.
+By contrast, remote agricultural land is experiencing more moderate growth of approximately 2% to 4%.
+Inventory levels are expected to rise by roughly 9% over the next year, creating more negotiating leverage for buyers while maintaining overall price stability.
+Industrial development, solar site acquisition, and regional land buyers targeting build-ready parcels continue to support demand across the state.

 Can I sell land in Ohio if I have back taxes or title issues?